 A rack mount ATS has never been tested, hence when called upon; it fails.

 Worst still, no one in the Data Centre has reliably checked that each rack actually has two sources of power.

-Therefore, guess work assumes that all racks are dual fed, hence when the static switches operate, some racks inevitably fall over as the two feeds are found to be from a single source.
+Therefore, guess work assumes that all racks are dual fed.
+Hence when the static switches operate, some racks inevitably fall over.
+This is due to the two feeds found on a single source.

-If the priority source or either of the sources are out of limits, transfer will be effected only after it has remained stable and within limits for a preset switch; but NOTE: Synchronization, transfer will only take place when the phase difference between the two sources is established by the intelligence with each Static Switch.
+If the priority source or either of the sources are out of limits, transfer will be effected.
+Only after it has remained stable and within limits for a preset switch.
+Although, Synchronization, transfer will only take place when the phase difference between the two sources is established, by the intelligence with each Static Switch.